 Review by Ian Keogh

-Marvel selling this book with Captain Britain so prominent is dicing with deceit considering his presence in the title story, the longest in the book by dozens of pages, as it’s a sprawling fantasy to which he’s largely surplus to requirement.
+Marvel selling this book with Captain Britain so prominent is dicing with deceit considering his minimal presence in the title story, the longest in the book by dozens of pages.
+It’s a sprawling fantasy to which he’s largely surplus to requirement.

 Before that we have the final death throes of Captain Britain’s solo strip, taken to the grave by writers Larry Lieber and Jim Lawrence, and artists Ron Wilson and Pablo Marcos.
 When introduced, the idea of Captain Britain was that he was a British superhero, yet that distinguishing factor is almost entirely absent from these mediocre strips.
 Captain Britain first visits a remote island of giant insects, then plays cat and mouse with the perfect assassin Slaymaster in a story which is at least true to the superhero adventures first proposed.
 This is really poor work.